tom2tomtomtom/bread/.github/README.md

 # 🚀 CI/CD Pipeline Documentation

-This directory contains GitHub Actions workflows for automated testing, quality checks, and deployment of the BREAD Creative Platform.
+This directory contains GitHub Actions workflows for automated testing, quality checks, and deployment of the AIDEAS Creative Platform.

 ## 📋 Workflows Overview